origox/ansible_role_chrome/README.md

 # ansible_role_chrome
-Ansible role for installing Chrome browser
+An Ansible role to install and configure Google Chrome browser